Liveable

 At its meeting on 11 November 2020, Council adopted the Hornsby Local Housing Strategy 2020.
 Find out more information.

-The draft Community & Cultural Facilities Strategic Plan (Plan) provides direction for the future planning, provision and management of Hornsby Shire Council’s (Council) community and cultural facilities over the next 10 years.
+The Community & Cultural Facilities Strategic Plan (Plan) provides direction for the future planning, provision and management of Hornsby Shire Council’s (Council) community and cultural facilities over the next 10 years.
 It is a revision of Council’s previous Community and Cultural Facilities Strategic Plan 2015 (the preceding Plan).

 The Active Living Hornsby Strategy (2016) identifies the recreation and open space needs of the Hornsby community and provides a strategic framework from which to guide and manage future open space and recreation planning for Hornsby Shire.
 The Strategy identifies further Plans that need to be actioned in a staged approach.
 Planning for and maximising the use of existing open space will need to include progression of the further Plans identified in the Active Living Hornsby Strategy, including a Play Plan and a Walking and Cycling Plan.